Why doesn’t your CV get you noticed?

 I’m a technical recruiter.
 I look at CVs all day long.
 I’ve been working for Conex Europe as a .Net specialist for over 6 years – if I said I look at probably 100 CVs per day, the math is astounding – I’ve viewed somewhere in the region of 132,000 CVs.

 So, why isn’t your CV getting you anywhere?
 Recruiters become conditioned to skimming CVs.
 When you’re looking at the quantity we do, you have to.
 But we also like ‘pretty’ CVs.
-The amount of times I literally just click off a CV as it is ineligible is shocking, people you need to realise that if I’m doing that you can bet your bottom dollar that end clients would be too.
+The amount of times I literally just click off a CV as it is ineligible is shocking, people you need to realize that if I’m doing that you can bet your bottom dollar that end clients would be too.

 What should be in your CV then?

 The biggest CV I have seen was 37 pages long.
 It even had a contents page.
-Seriously, do you actually think that your prospective employer is going to kill a tree and print that out to take it home for some light bed time reading?
+Seriously, do you actually think that your prospective employer is going to kill a tree and print that out to take it home for some light bedtime reading?
 No. CVs should be between 3 and 5 pages long.

 Should be nice and easy on the eyes, Arial, Calibri, size around 10-11.
 Why oh why people do their entire CV in BOLD and Italic or worse still BOTH!
 However, that said, I am a big fan of putting certain skills or achievements in bold to draw your eyes to them.